davidmscarin/RL-highway-env/Final/latex/intro.md

 ### 1. Project Description

 #### Ojective:
- To simulate and evaluate reinforcement learning algorithms that enable autonomous vehicles to perform complex driving tasks while ensuring safety and optimizing traffic flow.
+ <div>To simulate and evaluate <b>Reinforcement Learning  Algorithms</b> that enable autonomous vehicles to perform complex driving tasks while ensuring safety and optimizing traffic flow.</div>

 #### Focus On:
-**Road Intersection** simulation scenarios, using an agent-based simulation framework ***Highway-Env***, at  where multiple autonomous vehicles, trained with different Deep Reinforcement Learning (DRL) policies, must determine the order of crossing and appropriate speeds, aiming to **maximize traffic efficiency and minimize collision risks**.
+<div><b>Road Intersection simulation scenarios</b>, using an agent-based simulation framework <b>Highway-Env</b>, at  where multiple autonomous vehicles, trained with different <b>Deep Reinforcement Learning (DRL) algorithms and policies</b>, must determine the order of crossing and appropriate speeds, aiming to maximize traffic efficiency and minimize collision risks.</div>

-The agents will be tested under various combinations of environmental variables (e.g., traffic density vehicle speed) to evaluate their behavior and decision-making processes in real-time.

 ### 2.Goals of the Simulation Project